llm-bible/llm-bible.github.io/_publications/singh2025few.markdown

 bibkey: singh2025few
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.19312"}
-tags: ['Efficiency and Optimization', 'Few-Shot', 'Tools', 'Reinforcement Learning', 'RAG', 'Prompting', 'Applications', 'In-Context Learning']
+tags: ['Tools', 'Efficiency and Optimization', 'Applications', 'RAG', 'Reinforcement Learning', 'Few-Shot', 'Prompting', 'In-Context Learning']
 ---
 Effective personalization of LLMs is critical for a broad range of user-interfacing applications such as virtual assistants and content curation.